onekey-sec/unblob/docs/extractors.md

 To use unblob with all supported formats, **all extractors need to be installed**.

-See the [Installation section](installation.md) how to install extractors for various methods.
+See the [Installation section](installation.md) on how to install extractors for various methods.
 You _don't need_ to install any of these _if you use Docker or Nix_, as all extractors are included in those solutions.